goofballLogic/ld-query/README.md

 A tiny lib to assist in the querying of (expanded) JSON-LD documents.

-The JSON-LD format is defined in the [W3C JSON-LD specification].
+The JSON-LD format is defined in the [W3C JSON-LD recommendation].

 This library aims to assist with querying json-ld documents **in their expanded form**.
-It is worth noting that although the JSON-LD expansion algorithm is defined in the [JSON-LD expansion API standard]., there's no implementation of the expansion algorithm.
+It is worth noting that although the JSON-LD expansion algorithm is defined in the [JSON-LD Processing Algorithms and API recommendation], there's no implementation of the expansion algorithm.

 ##Pre-requisites

-[W3C JSON-LD specification]: https://www.w3.org/TR/json-ld/
+[W3C JSON-LD recommendation]: https://www.w3.org/TR/json-ld/
-[JSON-LD expansion API standard]: https://www.w3.org/TR/json-ld-api/#expansion
+[JSON-LD Processing Algorithms and API recommendation]: https://www.w3.org/TR/json-ld-api/#expansion